Cloudify-PS/cloudify-training-labs/lab9/README.md

 It is assumed that the lab's files are extracted into `$LAB_ROOT`.

+**NOTE**: ensure that no existing Tomcat process is running on the manager's VM (from previous labs), otherwise you will run into problems deploying the updated Tomcat application in this lab.

 ### Step 1: Replace the placeholders

 You need to replace all the occurrences of the placeholders (`REPLACE_WITH`) in `tomcat.yaml` and in the blueprint file to add monitoring to the blueprint.